 These donuts are just sweet enough, but not so sweet that your coffee will taste like you added a spoonful of sugar after dunking.
 If you’ve got a bit more of a sweet-coffee tooth, you can absolutely sprinkle on some powdered sugar if you’d like to.
 I, however, will go for one of the un-sprinkled ones at the bottom of the pile.
 But it’s entirely a matter of preference, and they’re truly wonderful either way.

 By the way, this is my last donut post in my donut series!
-Tomorrow, I’ll be posting a roundup of all 6, with a few ideas of making your own variation.
-In the meantime, put the kettle on, and enjoy this recipe + the other 5.Print
+Tomorrow, I’ll be posting a roundup of all 6, with a few ideas of making your own variation (in case you want to branch out a bit—though honestly, I’ll probably stick with this plain donut recipe 90% of the time).
+In the meantime, put the kettle on, and enjoy this recipe:Print

 - Yield: about 8 to 10 donuts